 Another name for this structure is EPD (Engineering.
 Product and Design).
 Cross-functional collaboration is the foundation of this structure, but the problem is designers belong to a team and after sometime designers feel they are“stranded on an island”.
 They feel isolated.
 In EPD it’s critical to include UX roles in advanced planes of the project.
 Most of the product companies follow this.

 It’s a hybrid of centralised and Embedded models.
 In this design, the manager positions designers in a project based on multiple factors and designers report to a design manager.
 The designer stays in a project as long as the team needs them, and once the design is done, they come back to the design team.

-I decided to choose Hybrid over the other two because my company wasn’t just into products, Services was a significant revenue generator for them and it was important that the team works accordingly.
+The company wasn’t just into products, Services was a significant revenue generator for them and it was important that the team works accordingly.

 Twice the focus on UX: In a hybrid model, there is UX oversight from both a design manager and a product-team lead; consequently, two managers may take charge for an individual UX professional’s success and, thus, for UX in general.

 The high probability for genuine connection: Because UX professionals partner long term with a particular product team, other product-team members will be likely to view UX staff as a genuine part of their team, involving them in critical conversations, meetings, and activities.

 Improved versatility: A hybrid team is less stringent than a strictly centralized or decentralized one and can, therefore, be easily adapted to meet evolving organizational pressures or short-term, immediate needs.